Busch Gardens Tampa Bay: 2010–present: New ownership and additions

-General manager Mills was replaced by Jim Dean in the role as park president in February 2010.
+General manager Mills was replaced by Jim Dean in the role of park president in February 2010.
 The Mystic Sheiks of Morocco band ceased performances in 2010, and a new 4-D film based on the Sesame Street cast would debut in the Timbuktu Theater, replacing Pirates 4-D. The Sesame Street section opened as Sesame Street Safari of Fun on March 27, on a 2.5 acre area.
 A walk through kangaroo enclosure, titled the Walkabout Way, opened in the Bird Gardens area on June 14.
 Busch Gardens announced two attractions for the coming year on October 13, with an Intamin-made launched roller coaster named Cheetah Hunt located in the former monorail station and a cheetah enclosure titled Cheetah Run.

 Busch Gardens disclosed on May 16, 2011, a replacement to the old rhinoceros enclosure with a 16000 sqft Animal Care & Nutrition Center.
 Cheetah Hunt and its associated Cheetah Run enclosure opened on May 27.
 Disney discontinued their Grad Night event in 2011, leading to Busch Gardens to pick up its own event for graduating local high schools.